 What kinds of schools does BeWE focus on?

+All.
+Every kind.
 People have asked us before, "why not focus on the schools that need this most?"

-We don't understand what that means, really.
-Every single one of us needs this the most.
+That's hard for us to respond to, as we believe every single one of us needs this the most.
 Look at our world today.
 Across every geographic location and socioeconomic status, we have humans making all kinds of decisions that have positive and negative impacts on self, others, and our world.
 Humans who went to all kinds of schools, and often some of the "most elite schools" including schools with existing SEL efforts.

 To us, there's not one type of school that's worse or better // more in need or less in need of social and emotional learning that's global, immersive, integrated, meaningful, inclusive, and deeply focused on equity and social change at a personal, interpersonal, and global level.